NhatAnhVu/todo-app/README.md

 - How to make interactive features using Reactjs
 - Learn CSS skills
+- Learn to manage files and folders structure for a project
 - How to use Firebase with the project (CRUD)

 ### Continued development